Benefits of Essential Oils for Anxiety

 - Atomizing diffusers, also called nebulizers

 You can also diffuse essential oils using ordinary household items.
 You can place a few drops on a tissue and leave it on your bedside table.
-Steam the essential oil in a bowl of hot water, or place a drop in the melted wax after you blow out an ordinary beeswax candle.
+Steam the essential oil in a bowl of hot water or place a drop in the melted wax after you blow out an ordinary beeswax candle.

-Precautions When Using Oils For Anxiety
+Precautions When Using Oils for Anxiety

-What Essential Oils Are Good For Anxiety?
+What Essential Oils Are Good for Anxiety?

 Chamomile is a popular herbal remedy that's often used as a tea for its relaxing qualities.
 It's also made into essential oil that you can mix with carrier oil and rub on your skin or add to your bath.

 The smell of fresh oranges is nearly always pleasing.
 Orange essential oil captures that fragrance and concentrates it.
-Used in a diffuser or inhaled from the bottle, orange essential oil can lighten your mood and relieve anxiety.

 Jatamnsi is also in the same family as valerian.
 As an essential oil, it not only helps with anxiety and sleep, but it also may help relieve depression.
-One way to use it is to massage it into your forehead or temples.

 You might know marjoram by its other name: oregano.
 Many aromatherapists use this essential oil for anxiety relief.
-Blend it with carrier oil and apply it to your temples or wrists.
-Or, put it in a diffuser and enjoy its fragrant smell.

 What About an Essential Oil Blend for Anxiety?